The complex hyperbolic form as a Weil-Petersson form: Introduction

 Admittedly, compared with smooth metrics, metrics with cone singularities are more complicated analytically.
 However, in some sense, the metrics with cone singularities are more flexible than their smooth counterpart, which is especially useful when we are considering the metrics with curvature constraints, e.g.\ with constant scalar curvature.
 For example, in Theorem~\ref{thm:mon}, this extra flexibility is used to break the genus constraints imposed by the Gauss-Bonnet formula.

 This paper tries to exploit the flexibility of metrics with cone singularities in another way.
 Recall that most surfaces do not carry a flat metric.
-But, if we admit cone singularities, singular flat metrics always exist.
+But, if we admit cone singularities, singular flat metrics always exist when the cone angles and the genus satisfy a Gauss-Bonnet type equality.
 Motivated by this fact, this paper develops a ``flat'' variant of Theorem~\ref{thm:mon}.

-For find a ``flat'' variant of Theorem~\ref{thm:mon}, we need to find proper substitutes for $\omega_{\pw}$ and $\omega_{\mathrm{SG}}$.
+To find a ``flat'' variant of Theorem~\ref{thm:mon}, we need to find proper substitutes for $\omega_{\pw}$ and $\omega_{\mathrm{SG}}$.
 Let $\cT_{g,n}$ be the \tchm\ space of genus $g$ closed surfaces with $n$ marked points.
 It is known that $\cT_{g,n}$ is isomorphic to the moduli space of the flat metrics with cone singularities (also called singular Euclidean metrics) on such a surface, which we will recall in Section~\ref{sec:moduli} for $g= 0$ case.
-Therefore, we can define the Weil-Petersson metric (symplectic form) on $\cT_{g,n}$ using the singular Euclidean metric in the same fashion as in the hyperbolic case.
+Therefore, we can define the Weil-Petersson metric (symplectic form) on $\cT_{g,n}$ using the singular Euclidean metric in the same fashion as (\ref{eq:hp}) in the hyperbolic case.

 In contrast, in the current situation, a proper substitute for $\omega_{\mathrm{SG}}$ is not so obvious.
 Similar to the hyperbolic case, there is a map from $\cT_{0,n}$ to $\Hom{\pi_1 (S - x)}{\mathrm{SE} (2,\bR)}/\mathrm{Sim} (2)$, where $\mathrm{SE} (2,\bR)$ is the holonomy group for the flat metrics and $\mathrm{Sim} (2) \coloneqq \bR_+ \ltimes {\mathrm{SE} (2,\bR)}$, c.f.~\cite{Troyanov_2007th}.
 However, this map does not provide a symplectic form on $\tnn$ via pull-back as in~\cite{Goldman_1984aa,Mondello_2010po}.
 The problem is that $\mathrm{SE} (2,\bR)$ is not a semisimple group, that is, this group does not have a non-degenerate Killing form.
 As a result, unlike $\omega_{\mathrm{SG}}$, we cannot use the usual method of defining a symplectic form on $\Hom{\pi_1 (S - x)}{\mathrm{SE} (2,\bR)}/{\mathrm{Sim} (2)}$.